 Despite their knowledge of the harms and exposure to the costs, life and health insurers show little consideration of health risks (Figure 32).
-A majority permit investment in tobacco, while fewer than 10% reported any other restrictions based on worker health, consumer health^{xxxii} or community health^{xxxii}.
+A majority permit investment in tobacco, while fewer than 10% reported any other restrictions based on worker health, consumer health\\xxiii or community health\\xxiii.

-On a more positive note, three insurers reported restrictions on investment in food speculation (AXA Group, R und V Versicherung AG, and Ageas SA), a topic with important public health
+On a more positive note, three insurers reported restrictions on investment in food speculation (AXA Group, R und V Versicherung AG, and Ageas SA), a topic with important public health xxxiii The Investor Guide on Health also explains how companies can influence health by shaping the environments people live in.

-- xxxii In the absence of a formal, generally recognised definition, in ShareAction's Investor Guide on Health106, consumer health refers to the products made, sold and marketed by companies and their impact on human health.
-Key industries for which this consideration is relevant include tobacco, alcohol, food retail and manufacturing, as well as gambling and pharmaceuticals. - xxxiii The Investor Guide on Health106 also explains how companies can influence health by shaping the environments people live in.
 Pollution and other environmental side effects from business activities can affect the health of local communities.
 For instance, air pollution is particularly relevant for the transport, construction, and utilities sectors, while the activities of agriculture, pharmaceutical, and healthcare companies most commonly shape patterns of anti-microbial resistance.

-and security implications107 and particular salience following Russia's full-scale invasion of Ukraine in 202284.
+and security implications and particular salience following Russia's full-scale invasion of Ukraine in 2022.

 88% of European insurers in the survey reported a social-related investment restriction, compared to 54% of Asian insurers and only 33% of North American insurers.
-The regional discrepancy may be partly explained by the policy environment in Europe; several European countries have some form of prohibition on financing controversial weapons15, while EU regulatory frameworks reference social as well as environmental factors (Box 2).
+The regional discrepancy may be partly explained by the policy environment in Europe; several European countries have some form of prohibition on financing controversial weapons, while EU regulatory frameworks reference social as well as environmental factors (Box 2).